Sterling Silver Victorian Sovereign Holder with Engraved Monogram | Circa 1880's

 Description

-This exquisite Victorian sterling silver sovereign holder is both a functional accessory and a fine example of 19th-century craftsmanship.
-Designed with a spring-loaded mechanism to securely hold sovereign coins, the piece combines practicality with ornate elegance.
-The exterior is decorated with an engraved monogram, adding a personal and luxurious touch, characteristic of the refined silverwork of the Victorian period.
+This exquisite Victorian sterling silver sovereign holder represents both a practical accessory and a refined example of late 19th-century silver craftsmanship.
+Designed with a spring-loaded mechanism to securely hold sovereign coins, the piece allowed its owner to conveniently carry gold currency while protecting it from loss or damage.
+The exterior is decorated with an engraved monogram, adding a personal element typical of Victorian luxury items and reflecting the period’s emphasis on elegance and individual identity.

 Features